-Here are some key secondary sources and books on doing health promotion and education research:
+Here are some key secondary sources and books on doing educational research:

 Preliminary sources index primary research resources such as journal articles, conference proceeding papers, technical reports, government documents, dissertations and more.
 The CECH Library has created several specialized library guides on topics such as special education, instructional design & technology, and teaching STEM related topics that list which resources are most helpful for doing research in these areas.
 See below for key databases in education:

-For assistance in obtaining copies of primary sources, please consult online tutorials from UC Libraries.
+For assistance in obtaining copies of primary sources, please consult your liaison librarian.

 As you print out copies of articles, review copies of books or reports, remember to look in the sources for bibliographies, names of individuals or groups who have done research on the topic, and for additional subject terms to help you narrow or broaden your research.